Glossary of Investigation Terms and Definitions

 Burglary

 Burglary is the illegal entry into a building or home to commit an offense or crime.
 Usually, the offense committed during a burglary is the theft of property.
 Individuals burglarize homes, cars, businesses, storage units, and more.
+The crime of burglary consists of two elements: trespass and breaking.
 Often, thieves sell stolen items at pawn shops or via online marketplaces such as eBay.
-The crime of burglary consists of two elements: trespass and breaking.

 The trespass element indicates the individual’s presence on the property (car, storage unit, etc.) without the owner’s consent.
 The breaking element consists of making an opening to enter the building.
 To commit a burglary is to burgle or to burglarize.
 Other common names for burglary include Breaking, Housebreaking, Break-in, and Home invasion.
 The punishment for burglary is usually imprisonment.
 The term of imprisonment depends on the degree of severity of the burglary.
 For example, more significant penalties are given if the burglary involves deadly weapons or if anyone is injured due to the crime.